 Eligibility: To be eligible to receive an Endeavour Scholarship or Fellowship, applicants must:

--be a citizen and/or permanent resident of a participating country;
+-be a citizen and/or permanent resident of a participating country (section 8)

--not currently hold or have completed, since 1 January 2013, an Australian Government sponsored scholarship and/or fellowship (directly administered to recipients by the Australian Government);
+-not currently hold or have completed, after 1 January 2014, an Australian Government sponsored scholarship and/or fellowship (directly administered to recipients by the Australian Government).

-Scholarship Open for International Students: Students of following countries can apply for the award.
-America, Argentina, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Ecuador, El Salvador, French Guiana, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Suriname, United States, Uruguay and Venezuela.
+Scholarship Open for Students of Following Countries: Students from following countries can apply for the Endeavour Postgraduate Scholarship.
+Americas: Argentina, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Ecuador, El Salvador, French Guiana, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Suriname, United States, Uruguay, Venezuela.
+Asia: Bangladesh, Bhutan, Brunei Darussalam, Burma (Myanmar), Cambodia, China (People’s Republic), Hong Kong SAR, India, Indonesia, Japan, Korea (Republic of Korea – South), Laos, Macau, Malaysia, Maldives, Mongolia, Nepal, Pakistan, Philippines, Singapore, Sri Lanka, Taiwan, Thailand, Timor-Leste, Vietnam.
 The Caribbean: Antigua and Barbuda, Bahamas, Barbados, Belize, Cuba, Dominica, Dominican Republic, Grenada, Guadeloupe, Guyana, Haiti, Jamaica, Martinique, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago.
-Europe: Austria, Belgium, Bulgaria, Croatia, Cyprus (Republic of), Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Reunion, Romania, Russian Federation, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom (including Northern Ireland).
-Middle East: Afghanistan, Bahrain, Iran, Iraq, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syria, Turkey, United Arab Emirates and Yemen.
-Pacific: Fiji, French Polynesia, Kiribati, Marshall Islands, Micronesia (Federated states of), Nauru, New Caledonia, New Zealand (including Cook Islands), Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu, Vanuatu, Wallis and Futuna.
-Asia: Bangladesh, Bhutan, Brunei Darussalam, Cambodia, People’s Republic of China (including Hong Kong and Macau SAR’s), India, Indonesia, Japan, Laos, Malaysia, Maldives, Mongolia, Nepal, Pakistan, Philippines, Republic of Korea (South Korea), Singapore, Sri Lanka, Taiwan, Thailand, Timor-Leste and Vietnam.
+Europe: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France (including Reunion), Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Russian Federation, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, United Kingdom (including Northern Ireland).
+Middle East: Afghanistan, Bahrain, Iran, Iraq, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syria, Turkey, United Arab Emirates, Yemen.
+Pacific: Fiji, French Polynesia, Kiribati, Marshall Islands, Micronesia (Federated states), Nauru, New Caledonia, New Zealand (including Cook Islands, Niue and Tokelau), Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, Vanuatu, Wallis and Futuna.

-Scholarship Description: The Endeavour Vocational Education and Training (VET) Award provides financial support for up to 2.5 years for international students from participating countries to undertake vocational education at a Diploma, Advanced Diploma or Associate Degree level in any field of study in Australia.
-English language training in Australia will also be provided when the English language results fall within the specified requirements outlined in the Applicant Guidelines.
+Scholarship Description: The Endeavour Vocational Education and Training (VET) Scholarship provides financial support for international applicants to undertake vocational education at a Diploma, Advanced Diploma or Associate Degree level in any field in Australia for up to two and a half years.
 Vocational education and training provides occupational or work-related knowledge and skills.
 The courses are directly related to a trade, occupation or ‘vocation’ in which the applicant participates.
-These courses exclude degree and higher level programs normally delivered by universities.
+These courses exclude degree and higher level programmes normally delivered by universities.

 Duration of award(s): The Endeavour Vocational Education and Training (VET) Award provides financial support for up to 2.5 years.

 What does it cover?
-All recipients will receive:
+All recipients of Endeavour postgraduate scholarship will receive:

-Selection Criteria: The selection criteria for all categories of the Endeavour Scholarships are the same.
+Selection Criteria: The selection criteria for all categories of the Endeavour Scholarships and Fellowships are the same.
 The following are the selection criteria and their relative weighting:

--a record of high-level academic achievement and/or relevant work experience in the applicant’s chosen field of study (40%);
+-record of high-level academic achievement and/or relevant work experience in the applicant’s chosen field of study (40%)

--statement on how the international study, research or professional development opportunity would further the applicant’s academic and/or professional career (20%);
+-well-defined study, research and/or professional programme (20%) 3. statement on how the international study, research or professional development opportunity would further the applicant’s academic and/or professional career (20%)

 -statement in support of the applicant’s service to the community.
-Unpaid service within the applicant’s field of expertise or community service in outside capacities (10%).
+Unpaid service within the applicant’s field of expertise or community service (10%).

-Notification: The Department will email all successful and unsuccessful applicants regarding the outcome of their applications by the end of December 2014.
-Due to the high volume of applications received, the Department does not provide individual feedback on why an individual’s application was unsuccessful.
+Notification: The department will email all successful and unsuccessful applicants regarding the outcome of their applications by the end of December 2015.
+Due to the high volume of applications received, the department does not provide individual feedback to unsuccessful applicants.
 There may be a number of reasons why an application does not pass through to the next stage.